ebetancourt/jarvis/tasks/tasks-prd-weekly-review-planner.md

 - OAuth tokens and API credentials should be stored securely and never committed to version control.
 - The agent should integrate with existing journaling agent tools from `src/tools/journal_tools.py`.

+### Architecture Fix Required

+**Current Issue:** Tasks 2.1-2.7 incorrectly embedded OAuth logic directly in the Streamlit app, violating the client-server architecture.
+The Streamlit app should be a thin frontend client that communicates with the FastAPI backend via HTTP/API calls.

+**Solution:** Tasks 2.8-2.13 will restore proper architecture by:
+- Moving OAuth logic to FastAPI backend service
+- Creating proper API endpoints for OAuth operations
+- Converting Streamlit to pure HTTP client
+- Maintaining clean separation between frontend UI and backend business logic

 ## Tasks

 - [x] 1.0 Create Weekly Review Agent Infrastructure